 When all is said and done, you need a great dog run that will fit your sized dog and provides them with the appropriate outdoor shelter.
 Each common type has it’s own benefits.
 It is more important to have the right size run for your dog than worrying about extra features like a cover.

-The public dog park run is the perfect option for people with no yard or a small yard.
-Or with young dogs that need socialization.
+A park with a dog run is the perfect option for people with no or a small yard.
+Or dogs that need socialization.
 Do not forget the puppies who hate to be alone.
 Since most cities have dog parks now, this should not be a big deal to find one.
 Most city parks require a dog to be fixed and licensed to go to a park.
 In my area, you need to pay for admittance to several near by parks but they have an even better run, water areas and plenty of shade to cool down.

 If you have a big yard, have out door dogs, or a dog that keeps jumping over your regular fence, a DIY Dog Run is a fantastic option.
 You do need some basic handy man skills, a truck or large vehicle for supplies and a lot of tools and skills.
 But if you are handy at all, it can be done.

 After that you have the dog run cable.
-I consider it crude, but it is far better than nothing.
-Designed with the strength to withstand a teething puppy, and coming in various lengths, you can find something for your needs.
+I dislike it, but a cable is better than nothing.
+A cable can withstand a teething puppy, and coming in various lengths, you can find a cable for your needs.

 My Favorite Dog Run for Sale